harshitha-batta/reflections_photography_website/README.md

 ---

 ### 4. Admin Capabilities for Advanced Functions

 - Admin-specific functionalities include:
   - **Promoting Users**: Admins can promote standard users to admin roles using `promoToAdmin.js`.
   - **Data Management**: Admins can clean up orphaned data using `cleanupOrphanedData.js`.
   - **User and Photo Management**: Admins can delete unwanted users and photos from the **dashboard** (`dashboard.ejs`).
 - Admin dashboard provides an overview of all photos and user accounts.

 ---

 ### 5. RESTful Web Service API with CRUD Operations

 - **CRUD Operations** are implemented for key resources like Photos, Users, and Comments:
   - **Create**: Upload photos and add comments.
   - **Read**: View photos, comments, and profiles.
   - **Update**: Edit user profile and photo details.
   - **Delete**: Remove photos, comments, or users (admin-only functionality).
 - Secure endpoints are protected with **authentication middleware** to manage access.

 ---

 ### 6. Application Properly Validates and Handles Errors

 - **Validation**:
   - User input is validated during registration and login.
   - Proper error messages are displayed for invalid input.
 - **Error Handling**:
   - **404 Page**: A custom `404.ejs` is displayed for invalid routes.
   - Restricted access for unauthorized users using `isAuthenticated.js` middleware.
   - Proper HTTP error codes are sent in case of failed operations.

 ---

 ### 7. Customized Interface for Different Users

 - **Admin View**:
   - Admins access a dedicated dashboard (`dashboard.ejs`) to manage photos, users, and comments.
   - Advanced functionalities like promoting users, data cleanup, and content moderation.
 - **Regular User View**:
   - Users can upload, view, and interact with photos.
   - Profile view allows managing uploaded photos and updating personal details.

 ---

 ### 8. Web Forms for Signup, Login, and Profile Editing

 - **Forms Implemented**:
   - Signup Form: `register.ejs` with validation for username, email, and password.
   - Login Form: `login.ejs` with session handling.
   - Profile Edit: Editable fields for user details and photo management in `profile.ejs`.
 - Form validation is implemented using server-side checks and feedback messages.

 ---

 ### 9. Enhanced Frontend Interactions with JavaScript

 - **Interactivity** is implemented using **vanilla JavaScript**:
   - Comment Section: Users can interact with the photos by adding comments dynamically.
   - Like Section: Allows users to like or unlike photos.
 The like count updates in real-time, and the heart icon toggles between outlined and filled states.
-A popup notification appears to prompt users to log in if they attempt to like a photo while unauthenticated.
+A 3 second popup notification appears to prompt users to log in if they attempt to like a photo while unauthenticated.
   - Modal Popups: Used for confirmation dialogs and profile editing.
   - Flash Notifications: Provide user feedback using the `flash.js` utility.
   - Dynamic photo preview on upload pages using JavaScript.

 ---

 ### 10. Polished Responsive and Consistent Design Using CSS

 - **CSS** ensures a clean, responsive, and consistent UI:
   - Modular CSS files are created for `navbar.css`, `gallery.css`, `profile.css`, and `login.css`.
   - Responsive design ensures the application works seamlessly across devices (mobile, tablet, desktop).
   - Consistent styles for buttons, forms, galleries, and modals.

 ## Challenges